 According to Wikipedia, in Finland there are more saunas than personal vehicles, so fortunately, you can experience them anywhere: in the local homes and cottages, in hotels or in public places.
 For the ultimate sauna experience though, one should definitely try the one and only Yllas’ sauna gondola – an amazing 2h experience that allows you to admire the breathtaking snow-capped surroundings from a special gondola equipped with electric sauna.

 9. SIIDA Museum

-Mainly focusing on the incredible Sami culture and the unique nature of Northern Lapland, SIIDA is undoubtedly one of the finest museums in Finland.
+Mainly focusing on the fascinating Sami culture and the unique nature of Northern Lapland, SIIDA is undoubtedly one of the finest museums in Finland.
 It is located on Lake Inari, in the village with the same name, and comprises two institutions – the main exhibition hall, describing northern Lapland’s ecology by season, and the other one entirely dedicated to the fascinating Sami culture and history.

-Additionally, SIIDA provides the visitors with various events, a gorgeous open-air museum (open in summer) and a versatile suite of temporary exhibitions.
+Additionally, SIIDA provides the visitors with various events, a gorgeous open-air museum (open in summer), and a versatile suite of temporary exhibitions.